jenniferhm/practice_problems/README.md

 # Practice Problems
 These are some coding problems I have solved from various sources.
-Within each folder there is a primary `.js` file that will mention the source of the problem.
+Within each folder there is a primary `.js` or `.py` file that will mention the source of the problem.

+---

+## Javascript:
 ### Technology Used:
 - [Jest](https://jestjs.io/) - JavaScript testing framework